Wildlife of Ukraine: Biosphere reserves

-Among the nature reserves established under the UNESCO World Network of Biosphere Reserves, the three reserves are the Danubian Biosphere Reserve covering the Lower Danube - Kyliiske Mouth, the Black Sea Biosphere Reserve covering a portion of the Black Sea - Tendrivska Bay and Yagorlytska Bay, and the Crimea Nature Reserve in a portion of the Karkinitskaya and Dzharylgatskaya Bays.
+Among the nature reserves established under the UNESCO World Network of Biosphere Reserves, the three reserves are the Danubian Biosphere Reserve covering the Danube Delta, the Black Sea Biosphere Reserve covering a portion of the Black Sea - the Gulf of Tendra and Yahorlyk Bay, and the Crimean Nature Reserve in a portion of the Karkinit and Dzharylhach bays.

 National parks

-The national parks are the Azovo-Syvaskyi National Nature Park, the Regional Landscape Park "Meotida", and the Azovo-Syvaskyi National Nature Park.
+There are 54 national parks in Ukraine.